rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 ### What's Next ###

 There is a *lot* of room for improvement here.
 Looking at the memory profile in dev tools reveals there aren't any memory leaks, but there is a pattern of garbage collection spikes resulting from discarded objects, most likely from the temporary `points` collection in `Triangle#render`.
-If we were to forgo creating those objects in the firt place or cache those points on the `Triangle` instance (overwritting the coordinates on each render), those spikes would be minimized.
+If we were to forgo creating those objects in the first place or cache those points on the `Triangle` instance (overwritting the coordinates on each render), those spikes would be minimized.

 Another cool addition would be to also animate the color of each triangle.
 Switching the colors to a HSLA implementation would allow you to loop through the hue value similar to the actual bezier screensaver.
 Actually, I'm kicking myself for not thinking of it when I first implemented this.
 Blast you, 20-20 hindsight!